Chandelier Removal: DIY Tutorial in 4 Simple Steps

 Tools & Materials

-You need 5 essential tools and materials to safely remove a chandelier.
-Gather everything before you begin to ensure a smooth process:
+You need these 6 essential tools and materials to take down a chandelier safely.
+Gather everything before you start to make sure the work goes well:

 Essential Tools for Removing a Chandelier